Charles Castle

 Charles Castle (26 May 1939 – 5 October 2013) was a South African-born tap dancer, writer and television producer.

-Castle produced two documentaries, This Was Richard Tauber and This Was Noël Coward, which won the International Critics' Award at the Monte-Carlo Television Festival.
-He wrote biographies about celebrities, including Noël Coward, Joan Crawford, Oliver Messel, and Margaret, Duchess of Argyll.
+Castle produced two documentaries, This Was Richard Tauber for Omnibus on BBC One and This Was Noël Coward, which won the International Critics' Award at the Monte-Carlo Television Festival.
+He wrote about Folies Bergère and celebrities, including Noël Coward, Joan Crawford, Oliver Messel, and Margaret, Duchess of Argyll.